ConPaaS-team/conpaas/docs/internals.rst

    (1) CONPAAS\_HOME/config/cloud/\ *cloud\_name*.cfg, where
-   *cloud\_name* refers to the clouds supported by the system (for now OpenNebula and EC2).
+   *cloud\_name* refers to the clouds supported by the system (for now OpenStack and EC2).
 So there is one such file for each cloud the system supports.
 These files are filled in by the administrator.
 They contain information such as the username and password to access the cloud, the OS image to be used with the VMs, etc. These files are